By Carla Olivo, Marine Spouse

-For some, it is a no brainer.
-They no sooner pcs, sign the kids up for soccer, find a new church and look for a new spouse club.
-For others, no amount of sweet talk or bribing with fantastic luncheons or terrific road trips is enough for them to join their local group of military spouses.
-Some join at every duty station because they feel it’s the quickest way to meet new people; others because they enjoy finding new friends with similar interests.
+For some spouses, the moment they PCS they’re already signing the kids up for soccer, finding a new church and looking for a new spouse club.
+For others, no amount of sweet talk or fantastic luncheons is enough for them to join their local group of military spouses.
+Some join at every duty station because they feel it’s the quickest way to meet new people, while others join because they enjoy finding new friends with similar interests.

 Air Force spouse Sarah says she was hesitant at first.
 “I think whether you love or hate the spouses’ club depends on the base and the people involved.
 When I was a girlfriend and fiancé, I heard about all the drama in the spouses’ club at my husband’s last base.
 Thus, when we got married I didn’t join.”